bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ---

 ### FplBlockType `MandatoryPredicate`
 A mandatory property of its parent that is a predicate.
-Created in todo.
+Created in `Ast.PropertyBlock`.
 #### Possible Parent Nodes
 Class, Predicate, or FunctionalTerm
 #### Scope